neuropsychology/course_github/README.md

 # course_github
-This repository contains the resources to learn about Github b
+This repository contains the resources to learn about GitHub

 # Check points
 - [ ] Have you created a GitHub account yet?